ooni/probe/docs/source/writing_tests.rst

 TCP based tests
 ...............

-TCP based tests will subclass `ooni.templates.tcpt.TCPTest`.
+TCP based tests will subclass :class:`ooni.templates.tcpt.TCPTest`.

 This test template facilitates the sending of TCP payloads to the wire and recording the response.